Faustão na Band: Broadcast

-The series follows a similar format to Domingão, featuring music performances, dance performances, interviews, and other entertainment segments, such as the home video segment Cassetadas do Faustão (Big Fausto's Cassettes; similar to the Domingão segment Videocassetadas), dance competition Dança das Feras (Dance of Beasts), Grana ou Fama (Money or Fame), comedy competition Mochila do Riso, Busão do Faustão (Big Fausto's Big Bus), A Hora da Decisão (Big Decision Time), Na Pista do Sucessos, Arquivo Pessoal (Personal Archive, initially titled Esta é a Sua Vida, lit.
-"This Is Your Life"), Desbravadores do Planeta (Planet Pioneers, with biologists João Paulo Krajewski and Roberta Bonaldo), and Direto pro Doutor (Straight to the Doctor).
+While Silva and Band did contemplate moving the show to a weekly format in 2023, they decided against doing so due to improving viewership.
+However, several changes began to be implemented in late-2022 and early-2023, including removing the Bailarinas do Faustão from the show's staff and contracting them on a freelance basis, and dropping several long-running segments (such as Cassetadas) in an effort to retool the show.

+On May 18, 2023, it was reported that Silva was preparing to leave the program on May 31 due to budgetary issues and declining viewership, with Lottermann and João Guilherme Silva expected to guest host the show until its winter break.
+On June 9, 2023, Band announced that new episodes would air until July 28, and that two programs—Melhor da Noite and Perrengue no Dia—would premiere in its timeslot beginning July 31.
+Ultimately, the final episode would instead air on July 7, after which the timeslot began to be occupied by reruns, and it was reported that Band was in talks with João and Anne on developing a new project.

 Reception

 Viewership

 In the IBOPE ratings, the initial Viradão do Faustão special had an average of 1.2 points, peaking at 1.8 points in Greater São Paulo and finishing fourth in its timeslot.
 A prime time encore presentation had an average 3.1 rating.
 The series premiere of Faustão na Band received an average rating of 8.3 points, finishing in second behind only Globo in its timeslot.
 In comparison, the timeslot's previous programming (which previously included Show da Fé and the Portuguese telenovela Nazaré) only pulled an average rating around 1.
 Its viewership declined by 25% in São Paulo on its subsequent episode, while the first week of shows finished with an average rating of 6.2 points.

 In its first four weeks on the air, Faustão na Band averaged 4.2 ratings points, ranking fourth in its timeslot.
 In the IBOPE national television panel, the show scored an average of 3.2 rating points in the same period, with its largest audiences being in the São Paulo, Porto Alegre, and Campinas markets.
-On the July 8 episode, an interview with Chitãozinho & Xororó for their 50th anniversary caused Faustão to be tied for third with RecordTV with 3.6 points.
+The July 8 episode, which featured a 50th anniversary interview with Chitãozinho & Xororó, tied for third with RecordTV with 3.6 points.
+By the end of 2022, the show was back to an average of 2–4 ratings points.
+The program was credited with having helped improve Band's national prime time viewership by 24% year-over-year.